Associate Degree Nursing Program

 Effective Spring 2022 Semester

-All students applying for Nursing, DMS, EMS, CNA, and MA are required to have proof of completed COVID-19 vaccine and booster.
-This is a requirement to enter clinical facilities as well as take face-to-face classes at MSJC.
-ADN/LVN-RN students must have a current flu shot by the start of Spring 2022 semester
+All students applying for Nursing, DMS, EMS, CNA and MA are required to have proof of completed COVID-19 vaccine and booster.
+This is a requirement to enter clinical facilities while taking Nursing and Allied Health classes at MSJC.

 Mt.
 San Jacinto College's Associate Degree in Nursing Program (ADN) prepares students for a successful career as a Registered Nurse (RN).
 Upon graduation from the program, students are eligible to sit for the national licensing examination, known as the National Council Licensure Examination, or NCLEX- RN.
 The ADN program requires four semesters of study after the completion of prerequisite courses and admission requirements.
 The program is 76 units and requires that students participate in clinical practice at multiple health care facilities.
 Additional general education and graduation requirements for the ADN program are listed in the current MSJC catalog.